-Criteria (Meet either one) Gold PLUS EE >50% Platinum EE ≥55% SLE EE ≥60% (i) Option 1: Plan Level (By The dwelling unit design is considered to have cross ventilation when there is an unobstructed air flow path between the openings on opposite sides of the building, or within a room on adjacent walls.
-Layout and Unit Design) 40% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside.
+Criteria (Meet either one) Gold ^{PLUS} EE >50% Platinum EE ≥55% SLE EE ≥60% (i) Option 1: Plan Level (By The dwelling unit design is cons air flow path between the open adjacent walls. idered to have cross ventilation w ings on opposite sides of the buil vhen there is an unobstructed ding, or within a room on Layout and Unit Design) 40% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside.
 50% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside.
 60% of living rooms and bedrooms/dwelling area with unobstructed air flow between spaces and the outside. (ii) Option 2: Use of Ventilation simulation modelling to identify the most effective design and layout to achieve good natural ventilation.
 Simulation and Modelling Micro level CFD to be conducted which demonstrate that 40% of the typical units/dwelling area achieve area weighted average wind velocity of 0.4m/s.
 Micro level CFD to be conducted which demonstrate that 50% of the typical units/dwelling area achieve area weighted average wind velocity of 0.4m/s.
 Micro level CFD to be conducted which demonstrate that 60% of the typical units/dwelling area achieve area weighted average wind velocity of 0.6m/s.
-OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 1.
-OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.8.
-OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.6.
+OR OR OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 1.
+Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.8.
+Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.6.